Women Airforce Service Pilots: End of the WASP program

 Following the group's disbandment some WASP members were allowed to fly on board government aircraft from their former bases to the vicinity of their homes as long as room was available and no additional expenses were incurred.
 Others had to arrange and pay for their own transportation home.
 At the conclusion of the WASP program, 915 women pilots were on duty with the AAF: 620 assigned to the Training Command, 141 to the Air Transport Command, 133 to the numbered air forces in the continental United States, 11 to the Weather Wing, 9 to the technical commands and one to the Troop Carrier Command.
 The WASP members ferried fifty percent of the combat aircraft during the war to 126 bases across the United States.
 Because of the pioneering and the expertise they demonstrated in successfully flying military aircraft the WASP records showed that women pilots, when given the same training as men pilots, were as capable as men in non-combat flying.

 During November 1944 WASP members at Maxwell Air Field founded the Order of Fifinella organization.
 The organization's initial goals were to help the former WASP members find employment and maintain contact between themselves.
 Through the years the Order of Fifinella issued newsletters, helped influence legislation and organized reunions.
 The group held its final meeting in 2008 and was disbanded in 2009.

 Many WASPs wanted to continue flying after they were disbanded.
 Commercial airlines turned women pilots away, "saying public opinion wouldn't stand for it."
-WASP Teresa James wrote to congress requesting veteran's status.
+WASP Teresa James wrote to Congress requesting veteran's status.
 In order to keep flying, some women wrote Madame Chiang Kai-shek and volunteered for the Chinese Air Force, who were still fighting against Japan.
 The United States Air Force offered commissions to former WASP in 1949, though all 121 who accepted the commissions were given support and administrative duties and did not fly.

 Legacy

 The records of the WASP program, like nearly all wartime files, were classified and sealed for 35 years making their contributions to the war effort little known and inaccessible to historians.
-However, there were unofficial historians, like WASP, Marty Wyall, who collected scrapbooks and newspaper clipping about what the WASP members had done and what they had gone on to do.
+However, there were unofficial historians, like WASP Marty Wyall, who collected scrapbooks and newspaper clippings about what the WASP members had done and what they had gone on to do.
 Wyall also suggested in 1964, at a Ninety-Nines convention, that the remaining WASP members should meet up with one another every other year.

 Early efforts to gain recognition for the WASP continued in the early 1970s.
 There was support from the office of Senator Barry Goldwater, who had flown with WASP during WWII.
 Goldwater's efforts to get the WASP veteran's status was met with shocking prejudice in Congress.
 According to Goldwater's legislative assistant, Terry Emerson, "Women were treated as non-persons."
 In the House, Representative Patsy Mink introduced a bill on May 17, 1972, to give the WASP veterans status.
 Another representative in the House, Lindy Boggs, introduced a bill around 1977 to give the WASP military status.